NoUselessTech/nouselesstech.github.io/_posts/2022-09-28-Spying-Forward.md

 ## Disagree?

 Well, make your own list!
-Feel free to keep up the conversation over on twitter with me, @NoUslessTech!
+Feel free to keep up the conversation over on twitter with me, @NoUselessTech!